Market Regulations

 The Dublin rental market operates under comprehensive regulations established and enforced by the Residential Tenancies Board (RTB).
 These regulations are designed to ensure fair treatment for both tenants and landlords, providing a stable and transparent rental environment.
 Understanding these regulations is essential for anyone participating in the Dublin rental market, whether as a property owner or tenant.

-Dublin city centre, including all areas where Dublin City Rentals operates, falls under Rent Pressure Zone designation.
-RPZs were introduced to control excessive rent inflation in areas of high demand.
+The whole of Ireland currently falls under Rent Pressure Zone designation.
+RPZs were introduced by the Irish government to control what they deemed as excessive rent inflation in areas of high demand.
 Under current 2026 RTB regulations, landlords in these zones are restricted in how much they can increase rent annually.
 The maximum permissible rent increase in RPZs is tied to the Harmonised Index of Consumer Prices (HICP), ensuring rent increases remain reasonable and predictable.

 Key RPZ Requirements:

-All tenancies in Dublin must be registered with the RTB within one month of the tenancy commencing.
+All tenancies in Ireland must be registered with the RTB within one month of the tenancy commencing.
 This registration provides legal protection for both parties and ensures compliance with Irish tenancy law.
-The RTB maintains a central register of all residential tenancies, which promotes transparency and accountability in the rental sector.
+The RTB maintains a central register of all residential tenancies.

 Tenancy agreements must be in writing and comply with the Residential Tenancies Act.
 These agreements must clearly outline the terms of the tenancy, including rent amount, payment schedule, duration, deposit details, and the responsibilities of both landlord and tenant.
 Both parties must retain a signed copy of the agreement.